korginc/logue-sdk/README.md

 This repository contains all the files and tools needed to build custom oscillators and effects for the [prologue](https://www.korg.com/products/synthesizers/prologue), [minilogue xd](https://www.korg.com/products/synthesizers/minilogue_xd) and [Nu:Tekt NTS-1 digital kit](https://www.korg.com/products/synthesizers/nts_1) synthesizers.

+#### Ready to Use Content

+To download ready to use oscillators and effects, refer to the [Unit Index](https://korginc.github.io/logue-sdk/unit-index/) and follow instructions on the developer's website.

 #### Compatibility Notes

 In order to run user units built with SDK version 1.1-0, the following firmware versions are required: